Danai Gurira

-Danai Jekesai Gurira (/dəˈnaɪ ɡʊˈrɪərə/; born February 14, 1978) is a Zimbabwean-American actress, playwright, producer, and activist.
+Danai Jekesai Gurira (/dəˈnaɪ ɡʊˈrɪərə/; born February 14, 1978) is an American and Zimbabwean actress, playwright, screenwriter, producer, and activist.
 She is best known for her starring roles as Michonne in the AMC horror drama franchise The Walking Dead and Okoye in the Marvel Cinematic Universe.
 Her films have grossed $6.98 billion, making her the seventh highest-grossing actress of all time.

 As a playwright, Gurira wrote the play In the Continuum, for which she won an Obie Award, as well as The Convert, Familiar and Eclipsed, the latter of which was nominated for six Tony Awards, including Best Play.
+For the screen, she's written an episode of the spin-off The Walking Dead: The Ones Who Live (2024), centered on the characters Michonne and Rick Grimes, which received critical acclaim.
+For this episode, she received a Black Reel TV Award nomination for Outstanding Writing in a Drama Series.

 She has been a UN Women Goodwill Ambassador since 2018, and has founded two non-profit organizations.
 In 2023, she was honored with the TIME100 Impact Award.
 She is the founder of the production company Gurazoo Productions, which has an overall television deal with ABC Studios.

 Early life and education

 Gurira was born on February 14, 1978, in Grinnell, Iowa, to Josephine Gurira, a college librarian, and Roger Gurira, a tenured professor in the Department of Chemistry at Grinnell College (both parents later joined the staff of University of Wisconsin–Platteville).
 Her parents moved from Southern Rhodesia, which is now Zimbabwe, to the United States in 1964.
 She is the youngest of four siblings; Shingai and Choni are her sisters and Tare, her brother.
 Gurira lived in Grinnell until December 1983, when at age five she and her family moved back to Harare, the capital of Zimbabwe, after Robert Mugabe rose to power in 1980.

 She attended high school at Dominican Convent High School.
-At 18, she returned to the United States to study at Macalester College in Saint Paul, Minnesota, graduating with a Bachelor of Arts in psychology.
-Gurira also earned a Master of Fine Arts in acting from New York University's Tisch School of the Arts.
+At 19, she returned to the United States to study at Macalester College in Saint Paul, Minnesota, graduating with a Bachelor of Arts in psychology.
+After that, Gurira earned a Master of Fine Arts in acting from New York University's Tisch School of the Arts.